ipfn/ipfn-playground/README.md

 ## Technologies

-IPFN borrows from many technologies and companies together, including:
+IPFN is made possible thanks to many technologies and companies together, including:

 ### General